 The availability of new technology and new tools has led to a radical shift in the way organisations do business – and the way, employees work.
 After all, employees can now access their work from any location at any time.
 They don’t need to be in the office to see the latest report or customer email.
 An increasing number of employers recognise the benefits of flexible working and today’s young workers are looking for flexibility as they enter the workforce.

 Unfortunately, too many organisations don’t recognise that new technology and tools can lead to a whole new exciting and innovative way of working.
-For example, a customer recently asked me how they kept track of team members who work remotely.
+For example, a customer recently asked me how to monitor remote employees.
 Was there the software available so the manager could oversee the work of offsite employees?

 My response, “Yes, there is software available to keep track of staff tasks and time.
 But why would you want to monitor what team members are doing hour by hour?
 What does that achieve?”